ohir/retarget/README.md

 Eg. `apmob: !dro !mips =ios *dev %test` will template a pragma expression of `-dro -mips +ios *dev *test`, allowing user to override only the "dev".
 Would user try to change expression eg. giving `--stub @apmob +mips`, tool linter will tell her that `+mips` is not meant for this branch at all.
 Nor she could override it just for apply with `retarget @apmob +mips`.

-Forced defaults make harder to produce a pragma expression that does not fit with the given branch code configuration, and it makes harder to come with a source state that may not compile, or worse.
+Forced defaults make harder to produce a pragma expression that does not fit with the given branch code configuration, and it makes harder to come with a source state that may not compile or worse.

 ### Everyday usage tips

  - Save all files opened in your IDE before applying configuration!
 Otherwise your code migh not compile, or – in a worst case – you may end with a couple of heisenbugs lurking.
- - Have your work commited in the working branch before you apply changes.
+ - Have your work commited in the local working branch before you apply changes.
- - `git diff` after changes.
-Cleanly applied configuration should have only a few pragma lines showing in the diff: `retarget` tool is still a **beta** and possibly will be for long. _Caveat emptor!_
+ - `git diff` after applying configuration.
+Cleanly applied configuration should have only a few pragma changes showing in the diff: `retarget` tool is still an early **beta** and possibly will be beta for some time. _Caveat emptor!_
+ - To avoid pollution of an upstream repository (with pragma select diffs) a single configuration of the main branch should always be applied via a precommit hook to all files coming form branches of other code configurations.
+ - Do not push upstream _side_ code configurations (ones that override bare `@branch` settings).
  - Keep retarget branch names and your git/svn/fossil branch names in sync
- - To avoid pollution of an upstream repository with pragma select diffs, a single configuration of the main branch should always be applied via a precommit hook to all files coming form branches of other code configurations.
- - Don't push upstream side code configurations (ones that override bare `@branch` settings).
  - Every and each SVCs branch should touch only its own `retarget` branch configuration lines in `retarget.flags` file.
- - To ease on diff and merges later on, `branch:` lines for a given branch should be surrounded by enough non changing comment lines.
+ - To ease on diff and merges later on `branch:` lines for a given branch defaults should be surrounded by enough non changing comment lines.

 ### Pragma edit tips

 1. use `--stubli --stubif --stubel --stubsw --stubca --stubtag` to add pragmas.
 Let tool make a well formed pragma.
 You can't do this by hand.
-1. The only places human is expected to _overwrite_ in a generated pragma are condition flag predicates __+ - *__, and, with care, knob selectors.
+1. The only places human is expected to _overwrite_ are condition flag predicates __+ - *__, in a generated pragma and – with care – knob selectors.
-1. Span pragmas should be put alone in a separate line.
-Otherwise `dart format` may surprise you in least expected ways.
+1. Span marking pragmas should be put alone in a separate line.
+Otherwise `dart format` may surprise you in a least expected way.
 1. Pragmas' span should close over a natural code scope.
-Ie. all parenthesis, brackets, and braces within a pair of pragmas must be balanced (there is no lint for that).
+Ie. all parentheses, brackets, and braces within a pair of pragmas must be balanced (there is no lint for that, it would be slow).
 1. Pragma enclosed spans can be nested, but for now there is no lint whether inner span will ever activate.
 If sponors came, such lint could be made.